ethereum-optimism/community-hub/src/docs/developers/bedrock/upgrade-guide.md

 ## Optimism Mainnet Upgrade
 The Bedrock upgrade to the Optimism Mainnet Network is yet to be scheduled.
-We plan to announce an official date and time at least 3 weeks in advance of the upgrade, subject to completing the [list of criteria](https://gov.optimism.io/t/final-upgrade-proposal-bedrock-v2/5548) approved by Optimism governance.
+We plan to announce an official date and time via [Twitter](https://twitter.com/optimismFND) at least 3 weeks in advance of the upgrade, subject to completing the [list of criteria](https://gov.optimism.io/t/final-upgrade-proposal-bedrock-v2/5548) approved by Optimism governance.

 ## For Node Operators